dcos/dcos-cli/README.rst

 Setup
 #####

-Tox, our test runner, tests against both Python 2.7 and Python 3.4 environments.
+Tox, our test runner, tests against Python 3.4.
 We have a set of tests in the :code:`dcos` package (root directory) and in the :code:`dcoscli` package (:code:`cli` directory).
 When running the tests describe below change directory to one of those two and follow the instructions.

+Initialization
+#######

+The `config` integration tests use static config files.
+To run these tests make sure you set owner only permissions on these files:

+:code:`chmod 600 cli/tests/data/dcos.toml`

+:code:`chmod 600 cli/tests/config/parse_error.toml`

+The :code:`node` integration tests use :code:`CLI_TEST_SSH_KEY_PATH` for ssh credentials to your cluster.

+The :code:`ssl` integration tests resolve :code:`dcos.snakeoil.mesosphere.com`
+to test SSL certs.
+To run this test suite be sure to add this resolution to your :code:`/etc/hosts` file:

+:code:`echo "dcos/cluster/url dcos.snakeoil.mesosphere.com" >> /etc/hosts`

 Running
 #######

-Tox will run unit and integration tests in both Python environments using a temporarily created virtualenv.
+Tox will run unit and integration tests in Python 3.4 using a temporarily created virtualenv.

 You can set :code:`DCOS_CONFIG` to a config file that points to a DC/OS cluster you want to use for integration tests.
 This defaults to